act3-ace/safe-autonomy-sims/README.md

 Multiple agent controlled deputy spaceraft.
 Each controlled by static 1N thrusters in $\pm x, \pm y, \pm z$.

-### Rejoin
-Aircraft formation flight rejoin where a wingman aircraft controlled by the agent must join a formation relative to a lead aircraft.
-The formation is defined by a rejoin region relative to the lead's position and orientation which the wingman must enter and remain within.
-Comes in the following flavors:

--  **Rejoin 2D**
-Throttle and heading control.

--  **Rejoin 3D**
-Throttle, heading, flight angle, roll control.

--  **Rejoin 3D - Multiagent**
-Multiple agent controlled wingman aircraft.
-Each controlled by throttle, heading, flight angle, roll control.

 ## Team
 Jamie Cunningham,
 Umberto Ravaioli,